 \section{Related Work}

-\textbf{Robot Pose Estimation.} Only a limited amount of research addresses the task of pose estimation from depth data.
-Taking inspiration from the HPE field~\cite{shotton2012efficient}, Bohg \etal.~\cite{bohg2014robot} proposed to use a random forest classifier to classify and then group depth maps pixels, obtaining skeleton joints.
+\textbf{Robot Pose Estimation from Depth.} Only a limited amount of research addresses the task of pose estimation from depth data.
+Bohg \etal.~\cite{bohg2014robot} proposed to use a random forest classifier to classify and then group depth maps pixels, obtaining skeleton joints.
 A similar approach is reported in~\cite{widmaier2016robot}, in which joint angles are directly regressed without any segmentation prior.
 However, these methods are unable to infer real-world 3D poses, limiting their estimates to joint angles.

-For the sake of completeness, we also briefly investigate research in the RGB domain.
-From a general point of view, there are two main approaches for robot estimation from intensity data: hand-eye calibration-based and rendering-based.
-In the former, methods are based on fiducial markers (\eg ArUco~\cite{garrido2014automatic}, ARTag~\cite{fiala2005artag} and AprilTag~\cite{olson2011apriltag}), usually placed on the robot's end effector, tracked through multiple cameras.
-Then, a 3D-2D correspondence problem is solved by relying on forward kinematics.
-Yet these methods are invasive since they require the physical application of markers on the robot, which is not always feasible or practicable.
+The large majority of literature works for robot pose estimation are developed for the RGB domain.
+In general, there are two main approaches: hand-eye calibration-based and rendering-based.
+In the former, methods are based on fiducial markers (\eg ArUco~\cite{garrido2014automatic}) placed on the robot's end effector, tracked through multiple cameras.
+Then, a 3D-2D correspondence problem is solved by relying on forward kinematics or the PnP~\cite{lepetit2009epnp} approach.
+Unfortunately, these methods are invasive since they require the physical application of markers on the robot, which is not always feasible or practicable.